MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/reshaping.md

 . . .
 ```

-The second function is to enable non-chaptered access to existing child **Recordset** objects, using the syntax "SHAPE \<recordset reshape name\>".
+The second function is to enable non-chaptered access to existing child **Recordset** objects, using the syntax `"SHAPE <recordset reshape name>"`.

 > [!NOTE]